Former NFLer Antonio Brown turns himself in to police in Florida

-Brown, 31, and the trainer are facing charges stemming from an incident with a moving truck company.
+Brown, 31, and his trainer are facing charges stemming from an incident with a moving truck company.

-Brown turned himself in at the Broward County jail at 10 p.m., his attorney, Eric Schwartzreich, told NBC News late Thursday.
-The athlete will be held on no bond and is set to appear in court Friday, when Schwartzreich expects bail to be set at $20,000, the same as Brown's trainer who was also charged.
+Brown turned himself in at the Broward County Jail at 10 p.m., his attorney, Eric Schwartzreich, told NBC News late Thursday.
+He will be held on no bond and is set to appear in court Friday, when Schwartzreich expects bail to be set at $20,000, the same as for Brown's trainer.

 TMZ Sports first reported that Brown was turning himself in.